gar-codespace/OperationsPatternScripts/README.md

 [Plugin demonstration at a yard](https://youtu.be/IdXvxyo-E3Y)
 [Plugin demonstration at industry](https://youtu.be/2Tv6sUMDD_Y)
 How to modify this plugin
-Using this plugin with TrainPlayer
+Using TrainPlayer with JMRI

 Disclaimer:
 There are many people on YouTube who are good at making demo videos.
 I am not one of them.

 ## Testing